amarantha-k/cbas/_drafts/4_error.md

-If the compiler cannot figure out all possible fields in `GleambookUsers` and `GleambookMessages`, we will get an identifier resolution error as follows:
+If the compiler cannot figure out all possible fields in `GleambookUsers` and `GleambookMessages`, you will get an identifier resolution error as follows:

     Error: Cannot resolve ambiguous alias reference for undefined identifier name